 The engine should be well oiled and greased in order to run properly.

-Regularly lubricate all side rods, linkage components and pickup rollers to prevent them from squeaking.
-Use light household oil and follow the lubrication points marked "L" below.
+You should regularly lubricate all locomotive axles to prevent them from squeaking and enhance operation.
+Use light household oil and follow the lubrication points marked "L" (shown below).
 Do not over-oil.
 Use only a drop or two on each pivot point.